Zedeldi/snakedream/README.md

 1. Install dependencies: `pip install -r requirements.txt`
 2. Run: `python -m snakedream`

-By default, with no arguments, `snakedream` will create a device using `uinput` to control the mouse with the gyroscope.
+By default, with no arguments, `snakedream` will control the mouse with the gyroscope, using the appropriate backend for the host platform.
 Additionally, `snakedream` can output the controller state as JSON or to a graph with `matplotlib`.

 For more information, see `snakedream --help`.